xerial/streamdb-readings/README.md

 - [Big Metadata: When Metadata is Big Data.
 (VLDB 2021)](http://vldb.org/pvldb/vol14/p3083-edara.pdf) Columnar table catalog with partition statistics used in Google's BigQuery.
 - [Apache Hudi](https://hudi.apache.org/) Apach Hudi provides [a file layout](https://hudi.apache.org/tech-specs) for placing both streaming and batch data processing with a transaction support.
 You can merge fragmented partition data or use it as is for faster real-time data processing.
 Previously, it was called [Uber Hoodie](https://github.com/uber/hoodie)

-## Incremental Processing in DBMS

-- [Keep Your Distributed Data Warehouse Consistent at a Minimal Cost (PACMMOD 2023)](https://dl.acm.org/doi/10.1145/3589770) Proposes a method for maintaining consistency in large data warehouses while minimizing updates.
-It solves a dynamic programming problem to balance computational cost and data freshness.
-Implemented at the YouTube Data Warehouse, the method has cut update requests by 25% by removing non-trivial duplicates, significantly saving computing resources.
-- [What’s the Difference?
-Incremental Processing with Change Queries in Snowflake (ACM Management of Data 2023)](https://dl.acm.org/doi/10.1145/3589776) Snowflake introduces CHANGE queries and STREAM table objects to subscribe changes in the table.
-- [dbt: Incremental Models](https://docs.getdbt.com/docs/build/incremental-models) dbt, a tool for compiling a sequence of queries from SQL templates, supports a simple incremental processing with conditional switch of SQL queries.

 ## Watermark Management for Stream Processing